zalando/skipper/docs/plugins.md

 ## Predicate plugins

-All plugins must have a function named "InitPredicate" with the following signature
+All plugins must have a function named `InitPredicate` with the following signature

     func([]string) (routing.PredicateSpec, error)